raspberrypi/hats/README.md

 At power-on these must be inputs.
 Note that a weak pull on a bidirectional pin is allowed **but only if it is pulling in the same direction as the default power-on GPIO pull.**

-An add-on board **must not** provide a pull on a bidirectional pin that is opposite to the default GPIO pull, as this can cause an undefined state on the pin, and potentially other stacked boards (most likeley incompatible ones) may rely on the pull state of a pin to hold their output pins in a disabled (i.e. not driving) state.
+An add-on board **must not** provide a pull on a bidirectional pin that is opposite to the default GPIO pull, as this can cause an undefined state on the pin, and potentially other stacked boards (most likely incompatible ones) may rely on the pull state of a pin to hold their output pins in a disabled (i.e. not driving) state.

 **Input Pins**

 The user must be aware that pins will, at power on, be set to the default power on state (pulled high or low) depending on the default pull up/down for that particular GPIO.

-An add-on board **must not** provide a pull on an input that is opposite to the default GPIO pull, as this can cause an undefined state on the pin, and potentially other stacked boards (most likeley incompatible ones) may rely on the pull state of a pin to hold their output pins in a disabled (i.e. not driving) state.
+An add-on board **must not** provide a pull on an input that is opposite to the default GPIO pull, as this can cause an undefined state on the pin, and potentially other stacked boards (most likely incompatible ones) may rely on the pull state of a pin to hold their output pins in a disabled (i.e. not driving) state.

 #### ID EEPROM Rules for Stackable Boards